netaz/caffe2any/README.md

-# prototxt2csv: analyze prototxt files
+# caffe2any: analyze Caffe prototxt files

 This project contains a few utilities to analyze Caffe prototxt files.
 My aim is to get a better understanding of the structure of DL topologies, either by extracting layer statistics or by generating visualizations of the network.